joshuaguinness/Natural-Language-to-iCal/README.md

 - https://www.microassist.com/software-tips/outlook-calendar-shortcuts-natural-language/ (Outlook supports natural language abbreviations when picking dates)
 - https://polymaths.blog/2018/06/fantastically-good-event-parser-for-drafts-5 (Natural language to events)

+Although all of these are similar to our project, and work within the same domain, our project will be unique because:
+- it will be platform independent
+- it will generate an iCal file that can be used anywhere or sent somewhere
+- it will not be limited to just date/time parsing but the entire submitted natural language calendar event

 ### Implementation Details
 The converter will be implemented using JavaScript, which will allow the program to run client-side within any web browser.